 While it is a short hike from the highway, Semaphore Lakes is a popular backcountry camping location since it has great views and makes a good base camp for scrambles to Locomotive Mountain and other peaks.

 Historically, this area had no protection and no facilities.
 Unfortunately, that meant that people camped and pooped all over the place.
-A few years ago, the site became a formal BC Recreation area managed in partnership with Tourism Pemberton.
+Recently, the site became a formal BC Recreation area managed in partnership with Tourism Pemberton.

 They created designated camping areas at each of the three lakes.
 They also installed urine-diversion outhouses and food caches at each camping area.
 The third lake seems to be the most popular place to camp, mostly because it is at the end of the trail.
 But the second lake has better views since its a bit more uphill.